Page Template

 How long had it been now?

 Niko hadn’t stepped foot in a bar in eighteen months.
 Hadn’t touched a drop in what seemed like an eternity.
 The powerful urge often assaulted him, coaxing him to drown his troubles, his own demons.
 But what would that accomplish?
-Another stint at rehab and some more lost time he would have to make up later?
+Another stint at rehab and more self loathing?
+He wasn’t one for repeats.
+Nor was he one to give up when he committed himself to something…or someone.

 The torch song ended in a prolonged note, stirring something unfamiliar from deep inside.
 He shifted uncomfortably and rubbed his sweaty hands on his slacks.
 Had that feeling existed before?
 Niko zeroed in on her plump, scarlet lips and his cock jerked to life.